-Each of these disrupt neurotransmitters in the brain and result in cravings for sugar.
-Alcohol is a sugar – the most refined sugar you can consume.
-To overcome one addiction, you must overcome all addictions, otherwise you are only switching substances and eventually this leads back to the substance of choice.
+Each of these substances disrupts neurotransmitters in the brain in the same way as sugar and keeps the addiction cycle active.
+Alcohol is the most refined sugar you can consume.
+To overcome one addiction, you must overcome all addictions, otherwise, you are only switching substances, and eventually, this leads back to the substance of choice.

-- Eat the Paleolithic diet.
-Other starchy foods like potatoes, whole grains and legumes can trigger cravings for sugar too, because they are also broken down into sugar in the body.
-The Paleolithic diet, which includes, meat, fish, eggs, low-starch vegetables and a small amount of nuts, seeds and low-sugar fruit, is the diet you are genetically designed to eat and therefore it restores balance to neurotransmitters, the endocrine system and blood sugar, which eliminates cravings for sugar and promotes good mental and physical health overall.
+- Eat a low-carb Paleo diet.
+Refined carbs, and even starchy foods like potatoes, whole grains, and legumes, trigger sugar cravings too and keep the addiction cycle active because they break down into sugar in the body.
+A low-carb Paleo diet, (rich in animal protein, moderate in fat, low in carb) is the diet you are genetically designed to eat, and therefore, it restores balance to neurotransmitters in the brain and the endocrine system, which eliminates sugar cravings and promotes good mental and physical health overall.